cloudera/hue/docs/docs-site/content/developer/development/_index.md

 ### Setup

 Hue project uses GitHub Pull Requests (PR) for code reviews.
-The advantage of Pull Request is that the CI (syntax check, tests...) automatically runs for you.
+It also automatically runs the CI (syntax check, tests...) for you.

 If you've never used git and github before, there are bunch of things you need to [do](https://kbroman.org/github_tutorial/pages/first_time.html) before going further.